Belarusian language: Soviet Belarus

-In 1929–30, the Communist authorities of Soviet Belarus made a series of drastic crackdowns against the supposed "national-democratic counter-revolution" (informally "nats-dems" (нац-дэмы)).
-Effectively, entire generations of Socialist Belarusian national activists in the first quarter of the 20th century were wiped out of political, scientific and social existence.
+From 1929 to 1930, Soviet authorities of Belarus made a series of drastic crackdowns against the supposed "national-democratic counter-revolution" (informally "nats-dems").
+(Note: нац-дэмы / nac-demy) Effectively, entire generations of Socialist Belarusian national activists in the first quarter of the 20th century were wiped out of political, scientific and social existence.
 Only the most famous cult figures (e.g. Yanka Kupala) were spared.

 However, a new power group in Belarusian science quickly formed during these power shifts, under the virtual leadership of the Head of the Philosophy Institute of the Belarusian Academy of Sciences, academician Semyon Volfson.
 The book published under his editorship, Science in Service of Nats-Dems' Counter-Revolution (1931), represented the new spirit of political life in Soviet Belarus.

 1933 reform of Belarusian grammar

-The Reform of Belarusian Grammar (1933) had been brought out quite unexpectedly, supposedly [Stank 1936], with the project published in the central newspaper of the Belarusian Communist Party (Zviazda) on 1933-06-28 and the decree of the Council of People's Commissars (Council of Ministers) of BSSR issued on 1933-08-28, to gain the status of law on 1933-09-16.
+The Reform of Belarusian Grammar (1933) had been brought out with the project published in the central newspaper of the Belarusian Communist Party (Zviazda) on 28 June 1933, and the decree of the Council of People's Commissars (Council of Ministers) of BSSR issued on 28 August 1933, to gain the status of law on 16 September 1933.

-There had been some post-facto speculations, too, that the 1930 project of the reform (as prepared by people who were no longer seen as politically "clean"), had been given for the "purification" to the "nats-dems" competition in the Academy of Sciences, which would explain the "block" nature of the differences between the 1930 and 1933 versions.
-Peculiarly, Jan Stankievič in his notable critique of the reform [Stank 1936] failed to mention the 1930 project, dating the reform project to 1932.
+Jan Stankievič in his notable critique of the reform failed to mention the 1930 project, dating the reform project to 1932.

-The reform resulted in the grammar officially used, with further amendments, in Byelorussian SSR and modern Belarus.
-Sometimes this grammar is called the official grammar of the Belarusian language, to distinguish it from the pre-reform grammar, known as the classic grammar or Taraškievica.
-It is also known as narkamaŭka, after the word narkamat, a Belarusian abbreviation for People's Commissariat (ministry).
-The latter term bears a derogatory connotation.
+The reform resulted in the grammar officially used with further amendments in the Byelorussian SSR and in modern Belarus.

 The officially announced causes for the reform were: